wenhuiyao/CoroutinesAdapter/README.md

     // When producer is no longer needed producer.close();

-    // Create a pool of consumers to consume the produce elements Producers.consumeByPool()
+    // Create a pool of consumers to consume the produced elements Producers.consumeByPool()
 ```